Longevity: Change over time

 In preindustrial times, deaths at young and middle age were more common than they are today.
 This is not due to genetics, but because of environmental factors such as disease, accidents, and malnutrition, especially since the former were not generally treatable with pre-20th-century medicine.
 Deaths from childbirth were common for women, and many children did not live past infancy.
 In addition, most people who did attain old age were likely to die quickly from the above-mentioned untreatable health problems.
-Despite this, there are many examples of pre-20th-century individuals attaining lifespans of 85 years or greater, including John Adams, Cato the Elder, Thomas Hobbes, Eric of Pomerania, Christopher Polhem, and Michelangelo.
+Despite this, there are several examples of pre-20th-century individuals attaining lifespans of 85 years or greater, including John Adams, Cato the Elder, Thomas Hobbes, Christopher Polhem, and Michelangelo.
 This was also true for poorer people like peasants or laborers.
 Genealogists will almost certainly find ancestors living to their 70s, 80s and even 90s several hundred years ago.

 For example, an 1871 census in the UK (the first of its kind, but personal data from other censuses dates back to 1841 and numerical data back to 1801) found the average male life expectancy as being 44, but if infant mortality is subtracted, males who lived to adulthood averaged 75 years.
 The present life expectancy in the UK is 77 years for males and 81 for females, while the United States averages 74 for males and 80 for females.

 Studies have shown that black American males have the shortest lifespans of any group of people in the US, averaging only 69 years (Asian-American females average the longest).
 This reflects overall poorer health and greater prevalence of heart disease, obesity, diabetes, and cancer among black American men.

 Women normally outlive men.
 Theories for this include smaller bodies that place lesser strain on the heart (women have lower rates of cardiovascular disease) and a reduced tendency to engage in physically dangerous activities.
 Conversely, women are more likely to participate in health-promoting activities.
 The X chromosome also contains more genes related to the immune system, and women tend to mount a stronger immune response to pathogens than men.
 However, the idea that men have weaker immune systems due to the supposed immuno-suppressive actions of testosterone is unfounded.

 There is debate as to whether the pursuit of longevity is a worthwhile health care goal.
 Bioethicist Ezekiel Emanuel, who is also one of the architects of ObamaCare, has argued that the pursuit of longevity via the compression of morbidity explanation is a "fantasy" and that longevity past age 75 should not be considered an end in itself.
 This has been challenged by neurosurgeon Miguel Faria, who states that life can be worthwhile in healthy old age, that the compression of morbidity is a real phenomenon, and that longevity should be pursued in association with quality of life.
 Faria has discussed how longevity in association with leading healthy lifestyles can lead to the postponement of senescence as well as happiness and wisdom in old age.